OpenWater Group

 OpenWater does not tolerate conduct that undermines the safety, trust, or professionalism of the community.
 The following conduct is prohibited and may result in immediate enforcement action, including termination of Membership:

-Harassment, intimidation, bullying, or threatening behavior of any kind, whether in person, on the Platform, or through any other communication channel.
+Harassment, intimidation, bullying, or threatening behavior of any kind, whether in person, on the Platform, through Beacon, or through any other communication channel.

 Discrimination or hate speech based on race, ethnicity, national origin, gender, gender identity, sexual orientation, age, disability, religion, veteran status, or any other protected characteristic.